Juan-Jones/earnonlinemoney/content/blog/shopify-alternatives.md

 OpenCart Elements:

-* Customization: Full control over your online store’s design and functionality.
+* Customization: Full control over your online store’s design and functionality.code spe
 * Community Support: Strong community support and a wide range of extensions.
 * Cost-Effective: Free to use, with the option to purchase extensions as needed.
 * Multiple Stores: Ability to manage multiple stores from a single admin interface.